Overview

 This freelance 2300 sq. ft. layout is sighted above a “counter height” retaining wall.
 LGB track is used throughout.
 LGB locomotives and rolling stock from the North American steam era are featured.
 Structures include POLA and PIKO kits, some of which are kit bashed.

-As most projects of this scope, ours will never truly be finished, but the Main Street Trolley (Jan-2014), perimeter loop (Jun-2016), and new Mine Train (Sep-2018) are now complete and operating.
+As most projects of this scope, ours will never truly be finished, but the Main Street Trolley (Jan-2014), perimeter loop (Jun-2016), Mine Train (Sep-2018) and Cascade Peak (Jul-2023) are now complete and operating.
 Placeholders exist so visitors may visualize future additions.
 We invite you for an early preview of these lands, in the hope you will return and share the excitement as our story unfolds.

 Scale1:22.5